joshrendek/docker-conductor/README.md

 Flags:

 ```
+-f, --force=false: Force a redeploy of everything in the conductor.yml file
 -n, --name="": Only run the instruction with this name
 -p, --project="": Only run the instruction that are apart of this project
 ```